ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 }
 ```

-Using `throw;` like this has the advantage of preserving the exception context and its stack trace.
+Using `throw;` like this has the advantage of preserving the exception `StackTrace`.

-You can also catch an exception and throw it as a new custom exception.
+You can also catch an exception and throw another exception instead.

 ``` csharp
 try